-Annual Copayment Maximum - The maximum amount of Copayments a Member is required to pay for certain Covered Health Care Services in a calendar year.
+Annual Co-payment Maximum - The limit amount of Co-payments a Member is required to pay for certain Covered Health Care Services in a calendar year.
 (Please refer to your Schedule of Benefits.)

 Behavioral Health Treatment for Pervasive Developmental Disorder (PDD) or Autism - professional services and treatment programs, including applied behavior analysis and evidence-based behavior intervention programs that develop or restore, to the maximum extent practicable, the functioning of a Member with pervasive developmental disorder or autism and meet all of the following criteria: